Mark Matthews (lacrosse): Canadian Lacrosse Association career

-Matthews played for the University of Denver for four years.
-Matthews made the USILA All-American team his junior and senior seasons.
-With Matthews leading the team in scoring, the Denver Pioneers surprised the lacrosse world by reaching the 2011 NCAA lacrosse semi-finals.

 NLL career

 Matthews was drafted by the Edmonton Rush in the first round of the 2012 NLL Entry Draft.
 After scoring 38 goals and 31 assists in his rookie year, Matthews was named NLL Rookie of the Year.

 The Rush won their first championship on June 5, 2015, and Matthews was named MVP of the championship finals.
 In 2018, Matthews won the National Lacrosse League MVP Award after a year where he broke the league record for assists in a season with 84.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Matthews the #10 best forward in the NLL.

 MLL career

 Matthews was drafted in the first round of the 2012 Major League Lacrosse draft by the Denver Outlaws, where he scored 19 goals in 9 games.
 In 2013, he joined the New York Lizards, where he had 11 goals in 8 games.
 He switched teams again for the 2014 season, this time to the Rochester Rattlers.
 In his two years there, he played in 8 games and scored 17 goals.
 In 2016, for the Atlanta Blaze, Matthews has his career high goals with 23.
 He stayed with the Blaze for the 2017 season, where he had 13 goals in 6 games.
 In 2018, Matthews joined the Ohio Machine, but only participated in 2 games for them.